rohangiriraj/CausalKG/README.md

 # Introduction

-This is the official implementation of the paper "A hybrid method for Causal Inference in Knowledge Graphs".
+This is the official implementation of the paper ["Causal Discovery in Knowledge Graphs by Exploiting Asymmetric Properties of Non-Gaussian Distributions"](https://arxiv.org/abs/2106.01043).
 We use many existing open source libraries for implementing the method proposed in the paper.
-Please follow the setup instructions to install and get the code running.
+Please follow the setup instructions to install the requirements and get the code running.

 # Setup and Installation